 The Tunnel Trail was created as a way for construction workers to haul up materials to the Santa Barbara mountains.
 The project goal was to transport water from the Santa Ynez River to Santa Barbara town during a severe drought in 1904.
-Now Tunnel Trail is closed for traffic and is primarily used as a hiking trail.
+Now Tunnel Trail is closed to traffic and is primarily used as a hiking trail.

 About a mile in you will reach a Mission Canyon trailhead map.
 This canyon connects several different hiking trails including the:

-- Jesusita Trail – this is an alternative, but more difficult way to reach the Inspiration Point coming from the west side.
+- Jesusita Trail – This is an alternative, but more difficult way to reach the Inspiration Point coming from the west side.
 The Jesusita Trail is a challenging, rugged route that is 7 miles long and gains 1500 feet in elevation.

-- Rattlesnake Trail – the Rattlesnake Canyon Trail is another hard hike in this region.
+- Rattlesnake Trail – The Rattlesnake Canyon Trail is another hard hike in this region.
 The trail is only 4.4 miles long but gains 1600 feet in elevation.
 This is a steep hike with sandy, slippery sections so good hiking shoes and hiking poles are highly recommended.

-Soon after the trail map, you will need to make a left into a narrow path to stay on the Inspiration Point Trail.
+Soon after the trail map, you will need to make a left on a narrow path to stay on the Inspiration Point Trail.
 You will come across the Mission Creek crossing although in June the creek was dry.

 If you have extra energy and time, you can go on a short detour to the Seven Falls to see multiple cascading waterfalls and pools.
 But since there was no water in the creek and the weather was getting very hot, we decided to just keep going to the Inspiration Point and come back to hike the Seven Falls section another time.